Nexus-Mods/bunny_events/README.md

 - Allows a bunny connection to initialise the system
 - Allows the definition of abstract events to be used application-wide
 - Customization of exchange and queue options when producing an event
+- By default, only initialises the exchange and queues on the first publish.
+This can be overriden with `opts[:always_create_when_publishing]`

 ## Installation